Meghan Markle’s Brother Thomas Jr To Star In Celebrity Boxing Match

 — Daily Mail US (@DailyMail) March 19, 2019

-Thomas Jr did add, however, that he has martial arts experience and no boxing experience.
+Thomas Jr. did add, however, that he has martial arts experience and no boxing experience.
 It’ll be interesting to see how this pans out, and who the opponent will be.
 The June boxing date will fall months after the anticipated birth of Meghan’s first child, which could generate buzz for the event.

 The brother is by no means the only one looking to capitalize on the increase in publicity this spring for the Markle name.
 Half-sister Samantha is expected to release her tell-all book, the contents of which are unknown at this time.

-But that’s not all that’s going on for Thomas Jr, as there have been new reports that he and his fiance Darlene Marie Blount haven’t paid rent to their landlord for January, February or March, noted The Mail Tribune.
-Because of Thomas Jr’s connection to Meghan, there’s been more publicity surrounding the eviction than usual.
+But that’s not all that’s going on for Thomas Jr., as there have been new reports that he and his fiancé Darlene Marie Blount haven’t paid rent to their landlord for January, February or March, noted the Mail Tribune.
+Because of Thomas Jr.’s connection to Meghan, there’s been more publicity surrounding the eviction than usual.
 The landlord, Paul Walter, has told the media that this is the first eviction he’s had to deal with.
 And apparently, TV crews from Inside Edition could show up on the day of the eviction.

 The total amount that’s allegedly owed is around $4,500, and Walter has noted that “We’re not eccentric millionaires. $4,500 is a lot of money for us.”